gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## New Error Causes

-This specification defines two new error causes.
+This specification defines four new error causes.

 ### Missing DTLS Chunk Support {#enoprotected}